CogStack/MedCATtrainer/README.md

 7\.
 Example Concept and Vocab databses are freely available on MedCAT [github](https://github.com/CogStack/MedCAT).
 Note.
 UMLS is not freely available, so only these smaller trained concept / vocab databases are made available currently.

 8\.
 Tasks allow for the creation of meta-annotations and their associated set of values an annotator can use.
 An example 'meta-annotation' could be 'Temporality'.
 Values could then be 'Past', 'Present', 'Future'.

 A more comprehensive guide for setting up a project, will be made available soon.

+### Annotate Your Dataset

+Navigate to http://localhost:8001/ .login with your username and password. **Please NOTE Firefox and IE are currently not supported**.
+Please use Chrome or Safari.

 ### Annotation Guidelines